YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A balanced plan is not the same as an equal split.
 A balanced plan protects the most visible areas, respects the donor, and avoids spreading grafts so widely that every area looks unfinished.

-The crown can sometimes be treated in the first session when the crown loss is limited, the donor area is strong, the hair characteristics are favorable, and the frontal goal is not too demanding.
+The crown can sometimes be treated in the first session when the crown loss is limited, donor supply is strong, the hair characteristics are favorable, and the frontal goal is not too demanding.
 Then, a balanced plan may include some crown work without sacrificing the front.

 Crown treatment in the first session makes the most sense when the patient has realistic expectations.
-The patient should understand that crown density usually looks softer than the frontal hairline.
-They should also understand that the crown whorl changes hair direction and makes the area visually demanding.
+The patient needs to understand that crown density usually looks softer than the frontal hairline.
+They also need to understand that the crown whorl changes hair direction and makes the area visually demanding.

 A small crown with good surrounding hair is a different problem from a broad crown in advanced hair loss.
 A small crown may improve nicely with moderate graft use.
 A broad crown can absorb many grafts and still look thin under bright light.

-I do not promise the same answer to every patient.
+The answer changes from patient to patient.
 Hair caliber, curl, scalp color, contrast, donor density, crown diameter, existing miniaturized hair, and future loss risk all change the decision.

 The exact graft number is therefore a result of analysis, not a decoration on a proposal.
 If the surgeon cannot explain why the number fits the surface area, donor reserve, and density goal, the number is not ready to be trusted.
-Patients who are comparing different estimates should first understand how a surgeon calculates graft number.
+Patients comparing different estimates need to understand how a surgeon calculates graft number.

-In a combined session, the priority should be clear.
+In a combined session, the priority needs to be clear.
 Sometimes the goal is a stronger hairline with only light crown softening.
-Sometimes the crown should wait.
+Sometimes the crown waits.
 The weak plan is one where grafts are spread so widely that every area looks slightly treated but none looks strong.

 A combined plan is not wrong by definition.
 A careless combined plan is the problem.
 If the grafts are diluted across too much surface area, the patient may finish with neither a strong front nor a satisfying crown.